michami/MBR/README.md

 The summons' **HP** is equal to its **LVL**.

 Some examples of required materials would be: clay, iron, plants, dead bodies or bones, magically formed ectoplasm.
-When a summon is destroyed, depending on how it was destroyed, roll a **TN** to see if you can repair or reuse the materials for another summon.
+When a summon is destroyed, depending on how it was destroyed, roll a **DC** to see if you can repair or reuse the materials for another summon.

 Anyone that can create a summon can also heal the same type of summon using the healing rules.